 How Scrum Helps With the Chaos

 Scrum is a process whereby teams break down and accomplish large projects in chunks, allowing for iterations to improve the product progressively.
+Usually, the process is broken down into the three artifacts of Scrum.
 And even though it was birthed in the software development industry, it is just as effective in others — from manufacturing to marketing even with projects such as renovating a house!

 Marcus Miller, the founder of the UK-based digital marketing agency Bowler Hat shares: "After we had such success at work with Scrum, I used the same approach for renovating a house we bought.
 I am in the UK and it was a Victorian-era three story property.
 Not decorated in 30 years.
 No heating.
 Complete refit from wiring to heating to decoration.
 Scrum helped us manage that project and maintain my sanity as well.
 It is super flexible and certainly works well outside of the software development world.
 Which makes sense as LEAN really comes from manufacturing principles anyhow."